 The first three-month placement is at the Concord, Massachusetts offices of Insight Collaborative and its affiliate, Insight Partners.
 During this tenure in Concord, Fellows advance their understanding of the theory and practice of effective negotiation, communication, and mediation; meet pivotal figures in the field; attend workshops; receive personalized coaching; and see first-hand how international conflict management professionals operate in the academic, non-profit, and for-profit sectors.

 The subsequent nine months are divided into three foreign placements proposed and arranged by the Fellow.
 Placements are approved by Insight Collaborative on the basis of safety and the extent to which they meet the Insight Fellowship Guidelines.

 Each applicant must be: (1) a graduate of an accredited college or university or in good standing to graduate prior to the start of the Fellowship; (2) fluent in English; (3) available and committed to serving 12 consecutive months from the start of the Fellowship; and (4) dedicated to fulfilling the purposes of the Fellowship Program and to prioritizing the Insight Fellowship Guidelines.

 Applicants are judged on the strength of their application and on their personal achievements, character, and abilities.
 Experience related to the study or practice of conflict management or alternative dispute resolution (ADR) is preferred,

 All completed applications submitted by the application deadline will be reviewed by Insight Collaborative.
 Finalists will be invited to participate in an online interview in March with members of the application review committee.
-The next application deadline is January 7, 2020.
+The application deadline has been extended to February 11, 2020.